GianVriz/Statistical-Consulting-Analysis-of-extreme-rainfall-events/README.md

 * Fick, Stephen E. and Robert J. Hijmans (2017).
 “WorldClim 2: new 1-km spatial resolution climate surfaces for global land areas”.
 In: International Journal of Climatology 37.12, pp. 4302–4315.
 * Poboikova, Ivana and Zuzana Sedliakova (2014).
 “Comparison of four methods for estimating the Weibull distribution parameters”.
 In: Applied mathematical sciences 8, pp. 4137–4149.
 * Marra, Francesco, William Amponsah, and Simon Michael Papalexiou (2023).
 “Non-asymptotic Weibull tails explain the statistics of extreme daily precipitation”.
 In: Advances in Water Resources 173, p.
 104388.
+* Zhang, Zeguo, Emil V. Stanev, and Sebastian Grayek (2020).
+“Reconstruction of the Basin-Wide Sea-Level Variability in the North Sea Using Coastal Data and Generative Adversarial Networks”.
+In: Journal of Geophysical Research: Oceans 125.12, e2020JC016402.